Robert Maheu

 Robert Aime Maheu (October 30, 1917 – August 4, 2008) was an American businessman and lawyer, who worked for the FBI and CIA, and as the chief executive of Nevada operations for the industrialist Howard Hughes.

 Early life

 Maheu was born in Waterville, Maine, the son of Christine and Ephrem Maheu, who were of French-Canadian descent.
 He held degrees from the College of the Holy Cross and Georgetown University.
 In 1941, during his law studies at Georgetown, he was hired by the FBI and worked as a counter-intelligence officer in Europe during World War II.
 He left the FBI in 1947 and opened Robert A. Maheu and Associates, a private detective firm in Washington, DC.
+Prior to this he worked in the Small Business Administration for a short period.
+Maheu was a friend of the lawyer Edward Bennett Williams, whom he knew from the Holy Cross debate team.
+Whenever he needed the service of a private investigator in his cases, he would turn to Maheu for assistance.